Jerry Fuller

-Jerry Fuller (born November 19, 1938) is an American songwriter, singer and record producer.

-Biography
+Jerrell Lee Fuller (November 19, 1938 – July 18, 2024) was an American songwriter, singer, and record producer, best known for writing several hit songs in the 1960s.
+Fuller toured as a featured singer with The Champs before leaving to serve in the Army.
+Fuller's version of "Tennessee Waltz" made No. 63 on the Billboard Hot 100, and earned him an invitation to appear on American Bandstand.
+Fuller wrote for Ricky Nelson, who had top hits with "Travelin' Man", "A Wonder Like You", "Young World", and "It's Up to You".
+From 1967-1971, Fuller worked as a music producer at Columbia Records and, in 1970, he started his own Moonchild production company.

+Early life and career

-Jerry Fuller was born in Fort Worth, Texas, United States, to a musical family.
+Jerrell Lee Fuller was born in Fort Worth, Texas on November 19, 1938, to a musical family.
 He and his brother Bill performed as a duo in their home state, recording for the local Lin label, before Jerry branched out on his own and began writing his own material.
 In 1959, he moved to Los Angeles, California, and secured a performing contract with Challenge Records.

+Career

+Singer/songwriter

 His rockabilly version of "Tennessee Waltz" made No. 63 on the Billboard Hot 100, and earned him an invitation to appear on American Bandstand.

 In 1961, he wrote "Travelin' Man" which was originally intended for Sam Cooke.
 Ricky Nelson recorded it instead and the record sold six million copies worldwide.
-Fuller wrote 23 of Nelson's recordings, including the US Top 10 hits "A Wonder Like You", "Young World", and "It's Up to You".
+Fuller wrote 11 of Nelson's recordings, including the US Top 10 hits "A Wonder Like You", "Young World", and "It's Up to You".

-Fuller toured as a featured singer with The Champs, whose other members included Glen Campbell, Jimmy Seals, and Dash Crofts, before a period in the US Army.
+Fuller toured as a featured singer with The Champs, whose other members included Glen Campbell, Jimmy Seals, and Dash Crofts, before a period in the U.S. Army.
 On his return in 1963, Challenge / Four Star moved him to New York City to run its east coast operation.
-There he discovered a garage band, The Knickerbockers, and produced their 1965 hit "Lies".
+There he discovered a garage band, The Knickerbockers, and produced their 1965 hit "Lies" (Can No. 11).

+Producer

 In 1967, he moved to Columbia Records as a producer.
 His first discovery was Gary Puckett and The Union Gap, whom he found in a San Diego bowling alley lounge.
-He wrote and produced the group's hits "Young Girl" (a UK No. 1), "Lady Willpower", and "Over You", all three written and produced by Fuller.
+He wrote and produced the group's hits "Young Girl" (a UK No. 1; Can.
+No. 1), "Lady Willpower" (Can No. 1), and "Over You" (Can No. 5).
 He also produced Mark Lindsay, The Peanut Butter Conspiracy, and O.C.
-Smith, for whom he produced the hits "The Son of Hickory Holler's Tramp" and "Little Green Apples".
+Smith, for whom he produced the hits "The Son of Hickory Holler's Tramp" (Can No. 20) and "Little Green Apples" (Can No. 6).
+He remained with Columbia until 1971.

-In 1970 he started Moonchild production company, writing and producing the hit "Show and Tell" for Al Wilson in 1973.
+In 1970 he started Moonchild production company, writing and producing the hit "Show and Tell" for Al Wilson in 1973 (Can No. 7).

+Greatest hits

+In Fuller's later years, he recorded his own renditions of many of the songs he worked on, and released them in a three-volume album series between 2016 and 2018.